Ashutosh-Panda2004/Operating-System/README.md

 ## **Formal Definition of an OS**

-An operating system is a piece of software that manages all the resources of a computer system (both hardware and software) and provides an environment in which the user can execute programs in a convenient and efficient manner.
+An operating system is a piece of software that manages all the resources of a computer system (both hardware and software) and provides an environment in which the user can execute programs and run applications in a convenient and efficient manner without any conflicts .

 ### **Key Roles of OS**:
 - Hides hardware complexity.